Image for Forgiving Student Loans through Public Service

 If you work for a contractor of a qualifying employer, the contractor, too, must be a qualifying employer.

 You must work full-time—at least 30 hours a week or your employer’s definition of full-time, whichever is greater.
-If you work multiple part-time jobs that qualify, and if your combined average hours are 30 or more per week, you will be counted as full-time.
+Multiple qualifying part-time jobs can count if combined hours average 30+ per week.

 A note about taxes

-In general, debts that are forgiven are required to be counted as income on the borrower’s tax forms, meaning the borrower must pay tax on them; the tax burden can run into thousands of dollars.
-But debts forgiven by PSLF are not considered income by the IRS, so no tax is due on them.
+In general, debts that are forgiven are required to be counted as income on the borrower’s tax forms, meaning the borrower must pay tax on them.
+But debts forgiven under the Public Service Loan Forgiveness (PSLF) Program are not considered taxable income by the federal government.
+Some states may still tax the amount forgiven, so it is important to check your state’s tax rules.

 Getting started on the process

 Provided that you have met the criteria, you must fill out and submit the Public Service Loan Forgiveness (PSLF) and/or the Temporary Expanded PSLF (TEPSLF) Certification & Application form.
-You can find links to them, along with more details and help about the programs, here and here.
+You can find respective links to them here and here.

 Special opportunities for medical professionals

 In addition to the Public Service Loan Forgiveness Program, healthcare professionals might be able to take advantage of several loan repayment programs offered by the Health Resources & Services Administration.
-For example, registered nurses can have up to 85% of unpaid nursing education debt repaid.
-In exchange, they must serve at least two years in a medically underserved community.
+For example, registered nurses can have up to 85% of unpaid nursing education debt repaid in exchange for service in medically underserved communities.
 See here for details.

 Special opportunities for teachers